15 Expats Talk about Health Insurance and Healthcare in Saudi Arabia

 We asked expats in Saudi Arabia if they have access to public healthcare in Saudi Arabia.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Saudi Arabia.
 The government has implemented strict measures to ensure the safety of citizens, including the closure of non-essential services, the suspension of international flights, and the implementation of social distancing protocols.
 Hospitals have been overwhelmed with patients, leading to long wait times and limited access to medical care.
 The government has also implemented a nationwide telemedicine system to provide medical advice and support to citizens.
 Additionally, the government has provided financial support to healthcare workers and has increased the number of beds in hospitals to accommodate the influx of patients.
-Despite the challenges, the healthcare system in Saudi Arabia has been able to provide quality care to those in need," commented one expat living in Saudi Arabia.
+Despite the challenges, the healthcare system in Saudi Arabia has been able to provide quality care to those in need," mentioned one expat in Saudi Arabia.

 What advice do you have for expats having a baby in Saudi Arabia?